LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 There are two different options to customize certain aspects of the behavior of the `Trainer`.
-One option the customize the `Trainer` is the callback API Callbacks are executed at certain events while the trainnig (e.g., at the end of an epoch) and they have access to many different things like the model or the `Trainer`.
+One option the customize the `Trainer` is the callback API Callbacks are executed at certain events while the training (e.g., at the end of an epoch).
+They have access to many different things like the model or the current state of the `Trainer`.
-But they are limited to read only operations which limits their scope to things like logging, saving certain parts of a model or stopping the training if a certain condition is met.
+However, their access is limited to read-only operations, limiting their scope to things like logging, saving certain parts of a model, or stopping the training if a specific condition is met.

 If further changes to the `Trainer` are required, the recommended way is to subclass it and create a custom version.
 Internally, the `Trainer` structures the training into different substeps and exposes each of them via a method.
 By overwriting these methods, it is possible to change certain parts of the logic without rewriting the rest of the code that would not be changed anyway.
 The most important methods to modify the `train-test-val`-loop itself are the `<train/test/val>-step` methods and the `compute_loss` method.
 These methods implement the essential individual training steps and are used in all higher-order methods that handle the complete train, test, or validation loop.